BigPolarBear1/factorization/README.md

 Update: Suddenly I have fully mastered quadratic congruences.
 Hahahahaha.
 Tomorrow.
 Watch what happens :).

 Update: Alright lets get started.
 This will be quite a bit of work.
 Step by step.
 First step is to derive the linear coefficient for each quadratic coefficient in find_similar() for new_mod calculating it the same way we did in solve_roots.
 That's going to reduce a lot of the load in find_similar().
 Then after that we slowly start implementing all this stuff in construct_interval_similar()... but thats going to be quite a bit of work.

+Update: Alright, I have reworked find_similar ... now I need to address the biggest bottleneck... construct_interval_similar.
+Once that is done, when precomputing with solve_roots, I should restrict that to just quadratic coefficient = 1, since we can now quickly calculate those other quadratic coefficients on the fly in find_similar... and with construct_interval_similar soon optimized.. thats when performance should really start to pick  up.